massoncheg/forgejo-docs/admin/logging-documentation.md

 If set it will be relative to the provided `ROOT_PATH` in the master `[log]` section.

 `MAX_SIZE_SHIFT` defines the maximum size of a file by left shifting 1 the given number of times (`1 << x`).
-The exact behavior at the time of v1.17.3 can be seen [here](https://github.com/go-gitea/gitea/blob/v1.17.3/modules/setting/log.go#L185).

 The useful values of `COMPRESSION_LEVEL` are from 1 to (and including) 9, where higher numbers mean better compression.
 Beware that better compression might come with higher resource usage.